It has been more than ten years, but I still remember every single day leading up to my diagnosis of Rheumatoid Arthritis, and every day since.

 Quran 14:34 – And He gave you from all you asked of Him.
 And if you should count the favor of Allah, you could not enumerate them.
 Indeed, mankind is most unjust and ungrateful.

-The 11 years that I have spent in the UAE have made it possible for me to do things that may not have been possible otherwise.
-I have learned much about myself and how I relate to the work and how the world relates to me traveling solo as a Muslim woman.
+The 12 years that I have spent in the UAE have made it possible for me to do things that may not have been possible otherwise.
+I have learned much about myself and how I relate to the world and how the world relates to me traveling solo as a Muslim woman.
 I have learned what my tolerance is for pain as well as how to struggle through it.
 I have eternal gratitude for the souls who have made this journey bearable.

 Alhamdulillah always and for everything.